kochlisGit/Deep-Trainer/README.md

 * Text messages on the screen, when your pose is incorrect.

 # Licensing
-You can check the license here: https://github.com/kochlisGit/Deep-Trainer/blob/main/LICENSE.md
+You are allowed to use this software for personal use only.
+You can check more about the license here: https://github.com/kochlisGit/Deep-Trainer/blob/main/LICENSE.md

 # Screenshots